 To begin the journey on the road to success, an entrepreneur requires an idea, one which will set them apart.
 An idea can strike anyone but what comes after this idea is what makes or breaks the business.
 Passion is the first and foremost essential.
 It is followed by grit and a strong work ethic.
 Open-mindedness and the ability to bounce back from failure are other important qualities.
 Patience is key.
 An entrepreneur cannot expect results to show in the blink of an eye.

 Food is a driving force for many.
-It definitely does come under one of the most basic amenities for a human being.
+It does come under one of the most basic amenities for a human being.
 But waiting for food is something everyone hates especially when they are hungry.
 When it comes to a country as busy as India in its peak lunch hours, getting a glance at the menu card before ordering food is also a really big problem.
-Deepinder Goyal and Pankaj Chaddah, both graduates of IIT- Delhi used to work at Bay and Co. and they came up with the perfect solution to this problem of waiting in long queue lines for food, Zomato.
-It wouldn’t be wrong if we called Zomato the Google for food.
+Deepinder Goyal and Pankaj Chaddah came up with the perfect solution to the problem of waiting in long queue lines for food.
+Let’s have a look at how Zomato was founded?

 These small downfalls have however never disheartened either Deepinder or Pankaj.
-Within 8 years of Zomato’s envision the company has proudly marked its presence in 36 countries and by the end of 2018 it is estimated that they will reach atleast 50 countries around the globe.
 Zomato proudly boasts over 1.5 million restaurants on its database and they don’t seem like they want to stop at this and one day hope to be at power with global players present across the world.
-Zomato is also india’s first ever global application.
+Zomato is also India’s first-ever global application.

 Both Deepinder and Pankaj are leaving no stone unturned and this is the main reason as to why Zomato continues to climb up the ladder of success.